 The numerous tax expenditures weigh on the efficiency of the tax system.
 The annex to the 2015 Stability Law reports 282 provisions that prescribe exemptions or reductions with respect to benchmark tax levels.
 Such provisions are estimated to account for EUR 161 billion of foregone revenues in 2015 (about 10 % of GDP).
-(85) International comparisons are difficult because of differences in the way tax expenditures are defined and identified.
+A more in-depth analysis carried out by the Ministry of Economy and Finance in 2011 counted 720 such provisions.
+(86) International comparisons are difficult because of differences in the way tax expenditures are defined and identified.
 There is some evidence, however, that the number and scope of tax expenditures in Italy are overly high.
 According to the OECD (2010), in Italy foregone revenues from tax expenditures as a share of GDP were among the highest in OECD countries covered and Tyler (2014) reports similar results for a wider set of countries.
-(86) While several of the tax expenditures in place can be justified, there is for example a general consensus that reduced VAT rates are an inefficient instrument to improve the equity of the tax system - as the same welfare objectives could be pursued at less cost through social spending - and that direct taxation is better suited for distributional purposes.
-In Italy, reduced VAT rates and exemptions are estimated to account for 45 % of potential revenues in 2012, the sixth highest value in the EU (EU average: 36 %), although there are no significant VAT exemptions that deviate from the common regime. $\binom{8}{}$
+(87) While several of the tax expenditures in place can be justified, there is for example a general consensus that reduced VAT rates are an inefficient instrument to improve the equity of the tax system - as the same welfare objectives could be pursued at less cost through social spending - and that direct taxation is better suited for distributional purposes.
+In Italy, reduced VAT rates and exemptions are estimated to account for 45 % of potential revenues in 2012, the sixth highest value in the EU (EU average: 36 %), although there are no significant VAT exemptions that deviate from the common regime.
+(88)

-Tax compliance remains low and timeconsuming, which could harm the level playing field and social equality.
-Different sources indicate the presence of a large shadow economy and concerning levels of tax under-declaration and VAT fraud.
-This could adversely affect the Italian
+Tax compliance remains low and timeconsuming, which could harm fair market competition and social equality.
+Different sources indicate the presence of a large shadow economy and concerning levels of tax underdeclaration and VAT fraud.
+This could adversely

-(85) Another analysis carried out by the Ministry of Economy and Finance in 2011 counted 720 such provisions.
-The difference between the two exercises is mostly due to the diverging definitions of the benchmark compared to which a certain provision is considered a deviation.
+(86) The difference between the two exercises is mostly due to the diverging definitions of the benchmark compared to which a certain provision is considered a deviation.
 The first exercise takes the tax laws as a benchmark, whereas the second estimate considers theoretical concepts of income, consumption or value-added taxes.
 The second exercise may classify as tax expenditures elements which may be considered part of tax design under the first one.

-(86) OECD, Tax expenditures in OECD countries, 2010; Tyler J., Reforming tax expenditures in Italy: what, why and how?, IMF Working Papers, WP/14/7, 2014.
+(87) OECD, Tax expenditures in OECD countries, 2010; Tyler J., Reforming tax expenditures in Italy: what, why and how?, IMF Working Papers, WP/14/7, 2014.

-(87) CPB/CASE, Study to quantify and analyse the VAT gap in the EU27 Member States, commissioned by the European Commission, 2014.
-The VAT (policy) gap is defined as the difference between the expected VAT receipts if all the VAT was charged at standard rates and the VAT expected according to applicable rules.
+(88) CPB/CASE, Study to quantify and analyse the VAT gap in the EU27 Member States, commissioned by the European Commission, 2014.
+The VAT (policy) gap is defined as the difference between the expected VAT receipts if all the VAT which is due is collected and the actual VAT collected.
 It is a measure of foregone revenues due to reduced VAT rates and exemptions.
 The caveats related to international comparisons of the tax gaps should however be taken into account.
 Some VAT exemptions are set under EU law and are mandatory for Member States.